 Will continue to work once the reading list is archived

-Scenario 1: Dr A wants to link to the reading list for the module only but does not want to maintain it annually and is happy with the reading list displayed in the block.
+Scenario 1: Dr A wants to link to the entire reading list for the module, does not want to maintain it annually, and is happy with the reading list displayed in the block.

 Advice: Use the reading list block.

 Why?
 The block meets Dr A’s needs as no annual maintenance is needed, they want to link to one reading list, they want to link to the entire reading list and are happy with how the block displays.

 Scenario 2: Dr B is currently using URL links in the text to link to multiple reading lists.

 Advice: Replace the URLs with the reading list resource.